How Long Do Guitar Strings Last?

 Perhaps the most important thing that affects the life of guitar strings is how often you play your guitar.
 This is because the more you play your guitar the more your strings wear out which means they will need to be replaced sooner.

 Metal, like most other elements, changes with changes in the environment.
-This means the humidity level in the surroundings is another factor.
+This means the humidity level in your surroundings is another factor.
 Higher humidity levels can lead to corrosion in metal which means you will have to change your strings more often.

 Tips for Longer-Lasting Strings